Skip to main content

 Photograph taken of the 24 surviving nurses after their release from internment, all wearing what was left of their AANS uniforms.
 (Australian War Memorial Collection)

-Six Queensland nurses made it through and were evacuated on 11 September 1945.
-After a stay in hospital in Singapore they would finally embark for Australia on 5 October aboard the Manunda.
+The other Queensland nurses made it through and were evacuated on 11 September 1945.
+After a stay in hospital in Singapore they would finally embark for Australia on 5 October aboard the hospital ship Manunda.

-Violet Irene McElnea who would have been celebrating her 38th birthday as the Vyner Brooke left Singapore in 1942, passed away of a heart attack, unmarried, in 1959 at Chatswood, New South Wales aged 55.
+Violet Irene McElnea QX22822, was from Ingham and would have been celebrating her 38th birthday as the Vyner Brooke left Singapore in 1942.
+She passed away of a heart attack, unmarried, in 1959 at Chatswood, New South Wales aged 55.
 She was the first of the surviving Vyner Brooke nurses to die.

-Eileen Mary Ita Short passed away, unmarried, aged 71 years, on 25 April 1975 in Toowoomba, Queensland.
+Eileen Mary Ita Short QX22911 from Maryborough, returned to nursing after the war and passed away, unmarried, aged 71 years, on 25 April 1975 in Toowoomba, Queensland.

-Valerie (Val) Elizabeth Smith from Cairns was mentioned in despatches in 1947 for services rendered while a POW.
+Valrie (Val) Elizabeth Smith QX22819 from Cairns was mentioned in despatches in 1947 for services rendered while a POW.
+After the war she devoted herself to nursing.
+She was awarded the Australian Red Cross Society Scholarship to further her studies in England in the late 1940s.
+She continued to work and teach in nursing for many years.
 She passed away on 7 June 1995, aged 83.

 Two photographs.
 Cecilia May Delforce wearing white veil on left.
 Joyce Tweddell wearing hat on right.